Ahmed-Mohamed-Fawzy/bank_deposite_campain/README.md

 ### Model Evaluation and Validation
 The model was evaluated on the validation and test sets using metrics such as precision, recall, F1 score, ROC-AUC, and a confusion matrix to gauge accuracy and class balance.
 Error analysis identified areas for improvement, ensuring the model accurately predicts positive and negative outcomes.

-### Model Deployment and Monitoring
+### Model Deployment
 The final model, along with EDA, is deployed on a Streamlit web app, providing an interactive platform for real-time predictions and data exploration.
-A monitoring system tracks model performance over time, with retraining triggers to maintain accuracy as new data is collected.

 ---